adamchainz/django-htmx/docs/middleware.rst

       :type: bool

       ``True`` if the request came from an element with the ``hx-boost`` attribute.
-      Based on the ``HX-Boosted`` header.
+      Detected by checking if the ``HX-Boosted`` header equals ``true``.

-      You can use this attribute to change behaviour for boosted requests like so:
+      You can use this attribute to change behaviour for boosted requests:

       .. code-block:: python